William Nicol (Transvaal): Life

 On 1 November 1948 he was elected as the administrator of Transvaal and ten years later his work, especially with regard to education and culture, continued to grow.
 He retired on 1 October 1958.

-Nicol believed in teaching education in the person's mother tongue and said any education taught in a second language would hinder a persons growth and learning ability.
+Nicol believed in teaching education in the person's mother tongue and said any education taught in a second language would hinder a person's growth and learning ability.
 Thus he also helped translate the Bible with help from African religious leaders into Zulu.
 He opposed the National Party's Bantu Education and suggested a model with learning in the mother tongue with English as a second language so that people could all communicate.

+Legacy

+A number of roads in South Africa were named after Nicol, most notably William Nicol Drive in the Northern suburbs of Johannesburg.
+On 26 September 2023, the road was renamed to Winnie Mandela Drive.
+This resulted in controversy, with the Afrikanerbond, a successor of the Broederbond criticising the ruling party, the ANC, for attempting to rewrite history.

+Nicol is considered as one of the architects of apartheid and co-authored a book, 'Regverdige Rasse-Apartheid', which translates as Just Racial Apartheid, which calls for the creation of Apartheid with attempts at religious justifications.